 This is a gentle workshop, which requires a low level of fitness.
 Walking on sand can be tiring and difficult.
 There will be a small amount of walking to and from shooting locations, occasionally on uneven surfaces.
 If you have any doubts about your ability, please contact Len directly.
-He is a qualified wilderness guide and will assess your fitness and mobility and find a solution for you.
+He is a qualified wilderness guide who can assess your fitness mobility and find a solution for you.

 Winter temperatures at Port Stephens generally range between a high of 18ºC and low of 8ºC.
 The mornings are usually brisk, warming through the day with crisp cool evenings.
 Low rainfall is typical of August.
-Err on the safe side and come prepared for wind, rain and chilly temperatures.
+Please err on the safe side and come prepared for wind, rain and chilly temperatures.